|

 Photo by Marie-Anne Hudson,

-Rectrices of ASY Purple Finches are noticeably more broad and truncate
+Rectrices of ASY Purple Finches tend to be noticeably more broad and rounded

 than those of SY birds, which are usually quite pointed.